‘We are employees like anyone else’. Polish delivery workers raise their heads

 Spain has introduced a presumption of an employment relationship, and couriers delivering food most often have to be employed by platforms on employment contracts.
 Proposals from the draft European Platform Work Directive are moving in a similar direction, adds Muszyński.
 The directive essentially envisages the introduction of a presumption of an employment relationship based on several criteria, which would mean that people providing work on platforms would be considered employees.
 This would lead to them being covered by many rights under the Labour Code and European employment standards regulations.

 This is a desirable direction, although it raises some surprise in Poland.
-On Polish labour market, the use of civil law contracts (and self-employment on a B2B basis) is seen as a de facto alternative to the employment contract.
+On the Polish labour market, the use of civil law contracts (and self-employment on a B2B basis) is seen as a de facto alternative to the employment contract.
 If the Directive were to enter into force, Poland would have to introduce higher labour protection standards in the area of platform work than those operating in other sectors, where the conclusion of commission and B2B contracts in conditions virtually identical to the employment relationship is simply an accepted, normal state of affairs.
 However, this is because over the last 20 years we have allowed a destandardisation of the labour market that is unimaginable from the perspective of other European countries, states Muszyński.

 Whether the directive — in its most important point, i.e. the regulation of employment status — will change anything in the Polish context depends on how it is transposed into Polish legislation.
 Thus, the matter is not yet a foregone conclusion, and the Directive can only provide an impetus to tidy up the broader problem of the excessive use of civil law contracts in Poland.
 If the Polish authorities care to introduce restrictions in this respect in the name of increasing the protection of employees, the directive will significantly improve the conditions of platform workers, give them the right to leave, including maternity leave, regulate working time, etc., says Owczarek.
 However, if there is no intention to limit the use of civil law contracts — the use of employment contracts for platform workers will continue to be a rarity, largely as a result of the goodwill of digital platforms.